wtfutil/wtf/_site/content/posts/modules/clocks.md

 `refreshInterval` <br />
 How often, in seconds, this module will update its data. <br />
-Values: Any positive integer, `0...n`.
+Values: A positive integer, `0..n`.

 `sort` <br />
 Defines the display order of the clocks in the widget. <br />